plandex-ai/plandex/README.md

 plandex new
 ```

 After any plandex command is run, commands that could make sense to run next will be suggested.
 You can learn to use Plandex quickly by jumping in and following these suggestions.
+You can see a list of all commands with `plandex help` or get help on a specific command with `plandex [command] --help`.
+You can use the `pdx` alias instead of `plandex` to type a bit less, and most common commands have their own aliases as well.

 <br/>